-If you, too, fall into the anti-math camp, you’ll likely find that setting and adjusting bids is the biggest challenge you’ll face when running your AdWords account.
+If you, too, fall into the anti-math camp, you’ll likely find that setting and adjusting bids is the biggest challenge you’ll face when running your Google Ads account (formerly known as Google AdWords).
 Over time, you’ll develop your own, more sophisticated bidding strategies and procedures, but I recommend kicking things off with these super-simple, go-to bidding tips.

 Leverage Google’s Bid Recommendations

 One of the best places to get started is Google Ads’ Keyword Planner.
 Not only does this free tool help you to identify new keywords, it also provides a “suggested bid” for each of these terms, based on your ad serving settings.
 To make the most of it, start by entering your custom targeting information into the Keyword Planner.

 As you may imagine, competitiveness for ad impressions can vary depending on your location, language and network targeting criteria.
 Google will take these details into account and cater your bid suggestion using this information.
 For example, check out the estimated pricing for divorce lawyers in West Virginia, versus those in New York City.

 Keyword Planner’s bid suggestions for “divorce lawyer” in West Virginia.

 Keyword Planner’s bid suggestions for “divorce lawyer” in New York City.